socalledsound/nu-scripts/week2/01-Application-State/React-W2-04-STATE.md

 Or it can be a state object that maintains the state of our entire application, which will be maintained inside the scope of the store of our application.

 Complex global state in React is usually handled by a state library, such as redux, which you'll be learning about in depth in week 4.
-Depending on the complexity of our application, we may or may not have a need for global application state manager like redux.
+But depending on the complexity of our application, you may or may not have a need for global application state manager like redux.

 ---